Pituitary Tumor (Tumor Inside the Brain)- My Experience

 Pituitary Gland and Tumors

-Your pituitary gland is what produces your hormones and the pituitary controls your other glands which produces your body growth, etc. Below is a picture of someone with Gigantism which has been caused from the Pituitary tumor.
+Your pituitary is what produces your hormones and it controls your other glands which produces your body growth, etc. Below is a picture of someone with Gigantism which has been caused from the Pituitary tumor.
 The Pituitary Gland is commonly known as the "master gland."

 There are two types of Pituitary tumors: Microadenomas (small tumors) and Macroadenomas (large tumors).
 The macroadenoma can put pressure on your optic nerves.
 A type of pituitary tumor is also called a prolactinoma and another one causes Cushing's Syndrome